Outer Temple: Present-day chambers

 There is a 19th-century building called "The Outer Temple", situated between Strand and Essex Court/Brick Court (of the Middle Temple), just outside the Middle Temple boundary in the City of Westminster, and directly opposite the Royal Courts of Justice.
-It is occupied by barristers (as well as a branch of a retail bank) but is not directly related to the historic Outer Temple.
+It is occupied by a set of barristers' chambers named Outer Temple Chambers (as well as a branch of a retail bank) but is not directly related to the historic Outer Temple.

 In fiction

-Horace Rumpole, the fictional barrister creation of John Mortimer, QC, claims to have eaten his dinners at the Outer Temple; Mortimer trained at the Inner Temple.
+Horace Rumpole, the fictional barrister creation of John Mortimer, QC, claims to have eaten his dinners at the Outer Temple (which would make it an Inn of Court); Mortimer trained at the Inner Temple.